mohitpai/journey-optimizer.en/help/using/start/guardrails.md

 * IP addresses are not allowed
 * Internal Adobe addresses (`.adobe.*`) are not allowed in URLs and APIs.
 * Built-in custom actions cannot be removed.
+* When choosing an endpoint to target using a custom action, be sure that:

+    * This endpoint can support journey's throughput, using configurations from the [Throttling API](../configuration/throttling.md) or [Capping API](../configuration/capping.md) to limit it.
+Be cautious that a throttling configuration cannot go below 200 TPS.
+Any endpoint targeted will need to support at least 200 TPS.
+    * This endpoint needs to have a response time as low as possible.
+Depending of your expected throughput, having a high response time could impact the actual throughput.

 ### Events {#events-g}